 There are many challenges in trying to reach the intended audience.
 One that has been overlooked, ignored or hidden away.
-Advancements were made within our Deaf Bible Ecosystem on the Deaf Bible app and online platforms, Deaf Bible Media Network, Deaf Church Where, and our Partner Portal.
+Advancements were made within the Deaf Bible Ecosystem on the Deaf Bible app and online platforms, Deaf Bible Media Network, Deaf Church Where, and Partner Portal.
 These are just a few of the emerging tools and technology being worked on to reach the Deaf with the Gospel.
-For the period from April 1, 2022 to December 31, 2022, tens of thousands of people were engaged with the Deaf Bible via our mobile application and online resources.
-We were able to offer a directory of over 1,000 Deaf churches/ministries within the United States.
+For the year ended December 31, 2023, tens of thousands of people engaged with the Deaf Bible via the mobile application and online resources.
+Additionally, Deaf Church Where provides access to a network of over 1,100 Deaf churches/ministries within the United States.